Worship with Children

-Fully vaccinated children are welcome to attend worship with you in the chapel.
+Children are welcome to attend worship with you in the chapel.
 Read more about what to expect on Sunday morning.

 Children are valued members of faith communities and are welcome in worship.
 Just like adults, they learn by doing and experiencing first-hand.
 Whether they understand everything that happens or not, young people will absorb bits and pieces, as well as the sense of being valued and welcome.

 For children (and people of any age) who find it challenging to sit still through the service, here are some suggestions:

 - Bring a “fidget bag” of pipe cleaners, small containers of play-doh, puzzles, crayons, small drawing paper, and the like.

 - Settle younger children in as early as possible, and consider sitting near the front so they can see better and feel more involved.

 - Look at the order of service together and help younger children understand what is happening.
 Feel free to whisper instructions to help children learn “worship etiquette.”
 It’s okay for children to sit on the floor in front of the first row of chairs.

 - Talk about the service on the way home or over dinner on Sunday night.
 Look for opportunities to relate what was said or done in the service to daily life.